bitrise-io/devcenter/_articles/en/reviews/ship-add-on.md

 {% include message_box.html type="important" title="Binary types" content="The public install page is not available for all type of artifacts.

 * For iOS, it's only available if the .ipa file is signed with a Debug, Development or Ad-Hoc type provisioning profile.
-It's not available if the artifact is an .xcarchive file.
-* For Android, it's only available if the artifact is a universal APK.
-For split APKs or AABs, there will be no public install page link."%}
+* For Android, it's only available if the artifact is an APK, either universal or split.
+For AABs, there will be no public install page link."%}

 To send the public install page link or the QR code: